YooperScum/Quack/README.md

 -A separate animation to differentiate out of water from in water.<br>
 -Various bug fixes and removal of development features from final builds.<br>
 <br>Future Features:<br>
--If you want to make new unique levels, you'll need to make your own meshes and navigation nodes for the gator -If you want to make the game Mulitplayer, you will have to change the color of the ducklings and to impliment the Photon Library
+-If you want to make new unique levels, you'll need to make your own meshes and navigation nodes for the gator<br>
+-If you want to make the game Mulitplayer, you will have to change the color of the ducklings and to impliment the Photon Library

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------